Breonna Taylor: Celebs React to Officer Being Indicted

-Kerry Washington, Stevie Wonder & More React to 1 Officer Being Indicted in Breonna Taylor Case
+Kerry Washington, Porsha Williams & More React to 1 Officer Being Indicted in Breonna Taylor Case

 Celebrities are taking to social media following the news that one officer has been indicted by a grand jury in Breonna Taylor's case.